baihaoyuan/acad-homepage.github.io/_pages/about.md

 I am quite interested in chemistry and aim to realize intelligent chemistry through computer science to deduce the principles of chemical reactions.
 Meanwhile, I have also participated in a research project on Web3 and blockchain.
 Of course, I am a complete beginner with no prior experience and hope to further my learning in this field.

-📖 Educations
+📖 Educations:
-2025-09：enter SNNU
+  2025-09：Enter SNNU

---Email
+--Email:
   3061950440@qq.com

-🎖 Honors and Awards
+🎖 Honors and Awards:
   Won the National Second-Class Award in Writing in 2023